BrianRamsay/chefconf2019/inspec-jumpstart/inspec-jumpstart.md

 ### Chef InSpec and Chef Automate

-Chef Automate allows you to start compliance scans and facilitates remediation
+Chef Automate allows you to start compliance scans and facilitates remediation.

-Chef will be building remediation cookbooks for all Chef InSpec profiles on Chef Automate
+Chef will be building remediation cookbooks for all Chef InSpec profiles on Chef Automate.

 Chef 'Audit Cookbook' runs InSpec scans at the end of chef-client to report results to Chef Automate.